cnr-ibba/SMARTER-database/docs/data-import.rst

     make initialize

 before importing datasets into the SMARTER-database.
+For more information, see the :ref:`Loading variants into database` section of this documentation.

 Converting genotypes to Illumina TOP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^